brendacs/referobot/README.md

 # Referobot

-A referral bot, great for investment pump Discord servers and other referral-based servers.
+A referral bot, great for referral-based Discord servers.
 Currently, the only way to use it is to self-host, but I may consider hosting the bot at a later time.
 See installation and usage for self-hosting directions.

 ## Commands